SMAC-Group/course_intro_statistics/slides/chapter1_diet.md

 ---

-The `boxplot` function has many options which you can explore by having at the help page dedicated to this function by running:
+The `boxplot` function has many options which you can explore by looking at the help page dedicated to this function by running:

 ```r
 ?boxplot